- Explore Venice's canals and grand palaces on foot (and by gondola)

 |Day 12||Depart Rome|

 Welcome to Italy!
-Arrive in Venice Airport, then transfer to the city center to your hotel.
-Settle in and spend the rest of the afternoon exploring the city on your own.
+Upon arrival in Venice, you'll transfer to the city center and check in at your hotel.
+Get settled and then spend the rest of the afternoon exploring the city on your own.

 Day 2: Self-Guided City Tour of Venice

 From here, turn your attention to Doge's Palace, also located in St. Mark's Square.
 This almost 600-year-old building has served many purposes over the course of time but always continued to remain an impressive symbol of Venetian history.
 Most notably, it was the home to the Doge, the ruler of Venice, and the center of government during the Venetian Republic.
-Before entering for a visit of the incredibly lavish interior of the palace (buy your admission tickets online to save yourself time!), walk over to the Grand Canal side of the palace for a look at another iconic spot in Venice- the Bridge of Sighs.
+Then walk over to the Grand Canal side of the palace for a look at another iconic spot in Venice: the Bridge of Sighs.
 This ornate Baroque-style bridge connected the palace with its first-floor prison and was used to transfer its prisoners.

-We suggest heading to La Terrazza Continentale next to the Ponte Vecchio bridge for a pre-dinner cocktail on the terrace while you enjoy the sunset, then make your way to the Sant'Ambrogio neighborhood for dinner accompanied by a glass of Tuscan wine.
+In the evening, walk to the La Terrazza Continentale for a predinner cocktail on the terrace while you enjoy the sunset.
+Then make your way to the Sant'Ambrogio neighborhood for dinner accompanied by a glass of Tuscan wine.

 Day 4: Historic Walking Tour of Florence

-After your tour, continue your exploration of Florence on your own.
-Head across the Arno River to visit to Piazzale Michelangelo.
-It's a bit of an uphill climb or a quick taxi ride away.
-This spectacular viewpoint offers an incredible view of all of Florence and is the perfect place to watch the sunset before you head over to Piazza Santo Spirito for some pre-dinner aperitivos.
+After your tour, continue exploring Florence on your own.
+If you're up for an uphill climb, cross over the Arno River to visit Piazzale Michelangelo (or take a taxi).
+This spectacular viewpoint offers an incredible view of all of Florence and is the perfect place to watch the sunset before you head over to Piazza Santo Spirito for predinner aperitivos.

 Chat with a local specialist who can help organize your trip.